-Prerequisites Grade C+ in Stage 1 General Mathematics or has completed a higher level of
+Faculty AreaMathematicsCredits20 (full year)PrerequisitesGrade C+ (or above) in Stage 1 General Mathematics or has completed a higher level of Mathematics

-Mathematics

 General Mathematics will extend your mathematical skills in ways that apply to practical problem solving.
 A problems-based approach is integral to the development of mathematical models and the associated key ideas in the topics.